FXS and ASD: Similar But Different

 Clinical Insights into the Similarities and Differences for Diagnosis and Treatment

-While it has long been known that individuals with fragile X syndrome often exhibit autistic tendencies, only very recently has the possibility been raised that the two conditions may have considerably more overlap than previously thought.
-Scientists at various Fragile X centers are studying whether this overlap may extend beyond mere behavioral similarities but perhaps include genetic or biological components as well.
-That research may yet prove to have far-reaching effects.
+While it has long been known that individuals with fragile X syndrome (FXS) often exhibit characteristics of autism spectrum disorder (ASD), only recently has the possibility been raised that the two conditions may have considerably more overlap than previously thought.
+Scientists at various Fragile X (FX) centers are studying whether this overlap may extend beyond mere behavioral similarities and perhaps include genetic or biological components as well.
+That research may prove to have far-reaching effects.

 - Fragile X syndrome causes a range of functioning across domains.
 It is a specific, identifiable condition with a known genetic cause.
-Autism is identified by a cluster of symptoms rather than a specific condition, and it has many causes, most of them unknown.
-There is overlap, in that some individuals with FXS may have autism, and some may not.
-Additionally, FXS accounts for the leading known genetic cause of autism.
+Autism spectrum disorder is identified by a cluster of symptoms rather than a specific condition, and is believed to have many causes, most of them unknown.
+There is overlap, in that some individuals with FXS have ASD, and some do not, though FXS is known to be the leading known single gene cause of ASD.

-- Characteristics common to both autism and FXS include poor eye contact (more on that below), social deficits, ayptical language and repetitive behaviors.
-The core deficit in autism is social interaction.
-The coredeficit in FXS is intellectual function and hyperarousal/anxiety.
+- The core deficit in ASD is social interaction.
+The core deficit in FXS is intellectual function and hyperarousal/anxiety.
 A key point related to these differences: People with FXS tend to be deeply desirous of human interaction, but the social anxiety that also typifies the condition often causes them to act otherwise, which prevents success.
-People with autism are largely unaware of the function others serve in relation to themselves, hence they rarely seek social interaction.
+People with ASD are largely unaware of the function others serve in relation to themselves, hence they rarely seek social interaction.

-- Eye contact is a key element of social interaction, and though “poor” eye contact is symptomatic of both FXS and autism, the type of eye contact is substantially different.
-People with FXS directly avoid eye contact, looking off in another direction to cope with their social anxiety, while people with autism are unaware of why they should use eye gaze as a source of information or interaction.
+- Eye contact is a key element of social interaction, and though “poor” eye contact is symptomatic of both FXS and ASD, the type of eye contact is substantially different.
+People with FXS tend to avoid eye contact, looking off in another direction to cope with their social anxiety, while people with ASD are unaware of why they should use eye contact as a source of information or interaction.
 Insisting on eye contact with those who have FXS is most always counterproductive, leading to greatly heightened anxiety.
-Insisting on eye contact with those who have autism simply tends to be ineffective.

-- Even when they are staring off elsewhere, people with FXS tend to be acutely aware of their surroundings.
-Like a good politician or salesperson, they “read” a room effectively, accurately gauging others’ moods and anxiety levels.
+- Even when avoiding eye contact, people with FXS tend to be acutely aware of their surroundings.
+Like a good politician or salesperson, a person with FXS can read a room effectively, accurately gauging others’ moods and anxiety levels.
 They long to participate, to joke and be joked with.
 They want to be inside a social circle-but they typically need a great deal of acceptance, invitation and training to be successful at it.
-In contrast, people with autism more often really do want to be left alone, and attempts to include them in social activities thus face more severe obstacles than with FXS.
+In contrast, people with ASD more often really do want to be left alone.

-- Imitation is a pivotal developmental skill that is generally a strength for those with FXS and typically impaired in people with autism.
-If imitation is impaired in those with FXS, it provides useful information to help determine additional diagnosis and treatment plans.
+- Imitation is generally a strength for those with FXS and not often seen in people with ASD.
+If imitation is not seen in those with FXS, it should be an impetus to conduct additional testing and treatment plans.

-- Teachers and caregivers often say they don’t need to know about FXS because they have previously had children with autism in their classes or homes.
-But interventions appropriate for FXS may be quite different from those appropriate for children with ASD.
+- Teachers and caregivers often say they don’t need to know about FXS because they have previously had children with ASD in their classes or homes.
+But interventions appropriate for children with FXS may be quite different from those appropriate for children with ASD.
 For example, a shaping procedure is often used to increase eye contact in children with ASD.
 In contrast, our experience with children with FXS has shown us that working to increase eye contact in this population can be counterproductive.

-- Both FXS and autism are typified by repetitive behaviors, but in FXS, this is most commonly seen in hand-flapping and body-stiffening.
+- Both FXS and ASD are typified by repetitive behaviors, but in FXS, this is most commonly manifested as hand-flapping and body-stiffening.
 Those with FXS tend to exhibit repetitive behaviors due to excitement, anxiety, or difficulty “stopping” or inhibiting their behavior.
-People with autism engage in those behaviors as well, but for less specific and more varied reasons.
-What appears to be a need for vestibular stimulation results in much spinning and jumping; what appears to be a need for sameness results in restricted repeatable actions such as rubbing a piece of wood or twirling a string; what appears to be a need for soothing results in pacing and rocking.
+People with ASD engage in those behaviors as well, but for more varied reasons.

 - At base, most FXS behavioral issues are traceable to the twin challenges of managing anxiety and hyperarousal.
-Autism, being the cluster of conditions it is, is more complex and multi-faceted in its behavioral roots and manifestations, thereby making it essential to delineate the function of the behavior before formulating a treatment plan.
+Autism spectrum disorder is more complex and multi-faceted in its behavioral roots and manifestations, thereby making it essential to delineate the function of the behavior before formulating a treatment plan.

-- The crucial point for teachers, therapists and others involved in the care of those with FXS is not to lump them in with autism as more or less a common diagnosis requiring a common set of interventions.
-FXS is still best treated utilizing what is known specifically about the condition.
+- The crucial point for teachers, therapists and others involved in the care of those with FXS is not to lump them in with ASD as more or less a common diagnosis requiring a common set of interventions.
+Fragile X syndrome is still best treated utilizing what is known specifically about the condition.